SquareBracketAssociates/Booklet-TestingInPharo/index.md

 In this book, we use the following conventions.
 We use the new fluid class syntax introduced in Pharo 9.
 Fluid means that we use a cascade to define the class elements and omit the empty ones.

-When you were used defining a class as follows:
+When you were used to defining a class as follows:

 ```
 TestCase subclass: #MyExampleSetTest